codidact/feature-development/scoped/flag/hold.md

 - User chooses "can't be answered" control.
 (That is not a literal text string; we need to think how to convey this.)

 - User is presented with choices and guidance for how to use them:
-  - Needs your attention + textbox (required)
+  - Needs your attention, with sub-choices (see Notes) and a textbox
-  - Off topic + textbox (optional)
+  - Off topic + textbox

-- User chooses an option, writes an explanation in the textbox, and submits.
+- User chooses an option, optionally writes an explanation in the textbox, and submits.

 - Page updates:
   - For the user: "can't answer" control changes to indicate you've already done this.